Join or Renew and Choose Your Gift

 High blood pressure—also known as hypertension—is a condition that increases the risk for heart attack, stroke, kidney failure, coronary heart disease, and other serious health problems.
 Blood pressure is the force of blood pushing against the inside walls of arteries.
 The harder your heart pumps and the narrower your arteries are, the higher your blood pressure rises.
 Over time, the wear and tear caused by untreated high blood pressure can damage your blood vessels and vital organs.

 About one in three adults in the United States has high blood pressure, according to the Centers for Disease Control and Prevention (CDC).
-Yet, because high blood pressure itself usually has no symptoms, the CDC says 22 percent of those with the condition aren’t aware they have it.
-That’s why getting your blood pressure checked periodically is so important, even if you are feeling fine.
+Yet, because high blood pressure itself usually has no symptoms, the CDC says about 20 percent of those with the condition aren't aware they have it.
+That's why getting your blood pressure checked periodically is so important, even if you are feeling fine.
 Otherwise, you may not realize there is a problem until a complication arises—indicating that possible permanent damage may have already been done.

-Fortunately, blood pressure is easily measured with a simple, noninvasive test Once you know you have high blood pressure, it can be treated with lifestyle changes and blood-pressure-lowering medication.
+Fortunately, blood pressure is easily measured with a simple, noninvasive test.
+Once you know you have high blood pressure, it can be treated with lifestyle changes and blood pressure-lowering medication.

 High blood pressure can be divided into two broad categories based on its cause.